-- To hunt or kill furbearers outside of their established seasons. - To hunt or kill a mink, river otter, black-footed ferret, marten, coatimundi, Mexican wolf or lynx or to intentionally trap for mink, river otter, black-footed ferret, marten, coatimundi, wolf or lynx. - To hunt for furbearers outside of legal shooting hours. - To cast the rays of artificial light (spotlight) into any field or pasture where big game or livestock may be while in possession of a weapon (even if you are only hunting nongame). - To kill any endangered species. - To hunt or trap on private land without written permission. - To place or maintain a land set in an area closed to trapping. - To trap, hunt or kill any beaver on public land within the Cibola, Lincoln or Gila National Forests.
+- To cast the rays of artificial light (spotlight) into any field or pasture where big game or livestock may be while in possession of a weapon (even if you are only hunting nongame). - · To kill any endangered species. - To hunt or trap on private land without written permission. - To place or maintain a trap or snare on public land (page 13). - To hunt or kill any beaver on public land within the Cibola, Lincoln or Gila National Forests